 Artistic and Managing Director

 Pianist Ned Kirk possesses a deep commitment to sharing music with diverse audiences around the globe.
-His performance schedule regularly takes him from the concert halls of China, to recital series around the United States, and from schools in Kenya, to performance spaces in Winona, Minnesota, where Kirk is serving in his seventh season as Artistic and Managing Director of the Minnesota Beethoven Festival.
+His performance and teaching schedule regularly takes him from the concert halls of China, to recital series around the United States, and from schools in Kenya, to performance spaces in Winona, Minnesota, where Kirk is serving in his ninth season as Artistic and Managing Director of the Minnesota Beethoven Festival.

-Kirk studied at Peabody Conservatory of Music, the University of Massachusetts – Amherst, and holds a doctorate from the University of Washington.
-His piano and chamber music coaches have included Craig Sheppard, Walter Hautzig, Nigel Coxe, Earl Carlyss, Tinka Knopp, Charles Treger and Yefim Bronfman.
+Kirk earned degrees at the Peabody Conservatory of Music, the University of Massachusetts – Amherst, and holds a doctorate from the University of Washington.
+His piano and chamber music coaches have included Craig Sheppard, Walter Hautzig, Nigel Coxe, Earl Carlyss, Tinka Knopp and Charles Treger.

-In addition to his performance career, Kirk is equally dedicated to teaching.
-He has taught at the Marrowstone Music Festival in Port Townsend, Washington; spent four summers teaching piano master classes to students from rural Alaska at the Sitka Fine Arts Institute in Sitka, Alaska; served on the piano faculty at Pacific Lutheran University in Tacoma, Washington for seven years; is currently serving a three-year term as Guest Professor at Huizhou University in Huizhou, China; and is Professor of Music and Chair of the Music Department at Saint Mary’s University in Winona, Minnesota. www.nedkirk.com
+Kirk has taught at the Marrowstone Music Festival in Port Townsend, Washington; spent four summers teaching piano master classes to students from rural Alaska at the Sitka Fine Arts Institute in Sitka, Alaska; served on the piano faculty at Pacific Lutheran University in Tacoma, Washington, for seven years; is currently serving a three-year term as Guest Professor at Huizhou University in Huizhou, China; and is Professor of Piano at Saint Mary’s University in Winona, Minnesota.

 Hugh Miller, president